 We do know that rates cannot stay so low indefinitely.
-The fortune tellers who read financial charts tell us that there are signs and omens pointing to higher rates.
-This means that the slightly lower rates we may see if there is a December, 2016 Federal Funds Rate increase could be short-lived going into 2017.
+The fortune-tellers who read financial charts tell us that there are signs and omens pointing to higher rates.
+This means that the slightly lower rates we may see if there is a December 2016 Federal Funds Rate increase could be short-lived going into 2017.

-Essentially, we know that rates are currently trending higher in fall of 2016.
+Essentially, we know that rates are currently trending higher in the fall of 2016.
 While nothing about future rates is certain, we expect that we may see a small dip in mortgage rates in December, 2016 followed by a return to rising rates in 2017.

 Here is a strategy that could save you some money.
 If you are considering a refinance or purchase over the next few months, you should get into a position to lock a rate quickly.
 This means that you should get your application in place so that you’ll be ready to lock with no delay when the time is right.